 Family movies are periodically shown at the library.
 Free admission.
 Bring your own snacks!

-The Makers Club meets in the Main Meeting Room of the Corvallis Library for all ages.
+The Makers Club meets twice a month in the Main Meeting Room of the Corvallis Library for all ages.
 Hi-tech and lo-tech fun for the whole family!
-For more information, please call 541-766-6794.

 Review all sixteen Oregon Battle of the Books (OBOB) books in the Grades 3-5 Division.
 Practice unofficial OBOB questions to help prepare for OBOB battles.
 Meets monthly from September – January.
 For more information, contact Youth Services at 541-766-6794.
 Looking for more information about Oregon Battle of the Books?
 Visit the official OBOB website.